devdinu/gcloud-client/readme.md

 ### TODO:
 * customize which `cmd` to run once ssh to all instances
 * customize login via external ip / internal ip via flags (currently only internal ip is supported)
-* output machine ip mapping so can be added to `/etc/hosts`, or add to file
 * Infer id from ssh key
 * revoking ssh key for user from machine
 * ssh customize project to use via flag